vEnhance/1802/src/vecfield.typ

 That's when the type signatures go crazy.

-In order for this to be even remotely memorable, what I'm going to do is augment the previous @fig-int-chart-triangle with pictures corresponding to the situations in which we might integrate a vector field.
+In order for this to be even remotely memorable, what I'm going to do is augment the previous @poster-triangle with pictures corresponding to the situations in which we might integrate a vector field.
 The new chart can also be downloaded as a
 #link("https://web.evanchen.cc/textbooks/poster-stokes.pdf")[large PDF version].